 Just remember to keep your umbrella in the same spot all day long so that your measurements will be accurate!

-You can stick your face super close to the sand to observe it, but then you will look very strange.
+You can stick your face super close to the sand to observe it, but then you will look strange.
 So instead, I recommend using your smartphone to take a picture or carrying a palm-sized microscope along for the task.

 As you watch the waves recede, you will often see tiny clams or sand fleas quickly dig their way down into the sand.
-There are also jellyfish floating in the water that often washes up on the shore.
+There are also jellyfish floating in the water that often wash up on the shore.

 All these marine invertebrates are fascinating to examine up close.
 You can observe them on the shore, or place a bit of sand and ocean water in a bucket.
 Then, catch a few to observe up close.

-Just make sure that you don't leave them in the bucket too long as they will die from heat or lack of oxygen.
+Just make sure that you don't leave them in the bucket too long, as they will die from heat or lack of oxygen.

 The sink/float experiment is a classic one that can be done with just about any materials in almost every environment.